 |yellow||Webasto is activated and circulation pump is running.|

-Old green diode was removed, a piece of the board was cut.
-Green part of the new diode was soldered to the old pads, red one was connected to the circulation pump through 680 Ω resistor.
+The old green diode was removed, and a fragment of the board was cut.
+The green part of the new diode was soldered to the old pads, while the red part was connected to the circulation pump through a 680 Ω resistor.

-Another problem which required attention was that Thermo Top Evo accepts only commands sent though W-BUS.
-Analog timer is just a switch in fact.
-Fortunately I found a small module named OLB 400, manufactured and sold by this seller.
-The module generates start and stop commands just as 1533 digital timer.
+Another issue that required attention was that the Thermo Top Evo only accepts commands sent through W-BUS.
+The analog timer is essentially just a switch.
+Fortunately, I found a small module named OLB 400, manufactured in Poland and sold by this seller.
+The module generates start and stop commands just like the 1533 digital timer.

-However, I noticed that the module drew a lot of idle current, almost 17 mA.
-This was unacceptable.
-I notified the manufacturer, and they sent me a new module with updated firmware.
-The idle current dropped to ~6 mA.
-Almost good, but not quite.
-I noticed this was caused by on-board 78L05 stabilizer, which normally draws about ~5 mA of bias current.
-To mitigate this I removed the stabilizer and powered the module directly from +5 V which is available on timer board (at pin 16 of ‘4060 IC, to be exact).
-It decreased overall current consumption to ~2 mA when idle, which is completely fine.
+However, I noticed that the module drew a significant idle current, almost 17 mA, which was unacceptable.
+I contacted the manufacturer, and they sent me a new module with updated firmware.
+The idle current dropped to ~6 mA, which was better but not ideal.
+This was caused by the on-board 78L05 stabilizer, which normally draws about ~5 mA of bias current.
+To address this, I removed the stabilizer and powered the module directly from +5 V, which is available on the timer board (at pin 16 of the ‘4060 IC, to be exact).
+This reduced the overall current consumption to ~2 mA when idle, which is completely acceptable.

-I made a new wiring harness for the timer with two Superseal connectors: 4 pin and 2 pin.
-It gave me 6 pin overall, but 5 are used:
+I made a new wiring harness for the timer with two Superseal connectors: a 4-pin and a 2-pin.
+This provided a total of 6 pins, but only 5 are used:

 |1||Supply +12 V, always available.|